landscape photography artist

 "I'm interested in capturing emotions or feelings, rather than all the details in a scene.
 I’ve been inspired by many artists, and not just photographers; Impressionist painters such as Monet and Renoir are just a couple, and photographers like Robert Farber, David Ward, Nick Brandt and Michael Kenna have also inspired and taught me.
 I was also very influenced several years ago by the work of renowned English photographer Charlie Waite, whose book, The Making of Landscape Photographs, helped me slow down, study the composition, and pay attention to every element before I commit to making a picture."

 Michael Hudson was born in Australia, and grew up in Australia, the United States, and in England.
 He currently lives near Chicago.
-He's available for commissions and assignments, and is seeking gallery representation.
+He's available for commissions and assignments and is represented by Artemis Gallery in Northeast Harbor, Maine."